 STAR Drug and Alcohol Service - East Sussex

-Addiction affects not only individuals but also their families, friends, and wider support networks.
-Below is a selection of specialist organisations providing information, peer support, and structured programmes designed to help those affected by a loved one’s substance use or related issues.
+When someone is using drugs or alcohol, it can have a big impact on their families, friends and wider networks.
+The specialist organisations below provide information, peer support and structured programmes designed to help those affected by a loved one’s substance use or related issues.

 -